East Liverpool, Ohio: History

-East Liverpool traces its founding to 1798, when Irish immigrant Thomas Fawcett purchased 1,100 acres of land along the Ohio River in what was then Jefferson County.
-In 1802, he platted the town of St. Clair, named for Governor Arthur St. Clair of the Northwest Territory.
-It was called Fawcettstown for a time, before being renamed Liverpool in 1816, after Liverpool, England.
+East Liverpool traces its founding to 1798 when Irish immigrant Thomas Fawcett purchased 1,100 acres of land along the Ohio River in what was then Jefferson County.
+In 1802, he platted the town of St. Clair, named for territorial governor Arthur St. Clair.
+It was called Fawcettstown for a time before being renamed Liverpool in 1816, after the port city of Liverpool, England.
 Over its first few decades, a grist mill, multiple stores, and wharves opened in the town.
-The first schoolhouse opened in 1820, and the first religious center opened in 1834 when the Episcopalians erected a building on a 4th Street site provided by town developers.
-Liverpool was incorporated as East Liverpool in 1834 when Liverpool Township in Medina County objected to possible confusion.
+The first schoolhouse opened in 1820, and the first religious center opened in 1834 when an Episcopal Church was established on a 4th Street site provided by town developers.
+Liverpool was incorporated as East Liverpool in 1834 to avoid confusion with Liverpool Township, Medina County, Ohio.

-Although Pittsburgh-based entrepreneurs invested in the town, it was smaller during this period than nearby Wellsville and New Lisbon.
+Although Pittsburgh-based entrepreneurs invested in the town, it was smaller during this period than the nearby towns of New Lisbon and Wellsville.
 The arrival of English potter James Bennett in 1839 brought the establishment of the first bottle kiln site in East Liverpool, launching the town's largest industry and bringing in multiple waves of Western European immigration throughout the late 19th century.
-Another large employer outside of that industry was the Crucible Steel Company in nearby Midland, Pennsylvania.
-By 1880, East Liverpool had grown to be the largest city in the county.
+Another large employer outside of the pottery industry was the Crucible Steel Company in nearby Midland, Pennsylvania.
+By 1880, East Liverpool had grown to be the largest city in the county, and it reached over 20,000 residents before 1910.

 In 1905, the first city hospital opened.
 As of 1914, East Liverpool was served by the Cleveland and Pittsburgh Railroad.
-On October 22, 1934, local police and FBI agents led by Melvin Purvis shot and killed notorious bank robber Pretty Boy Floyd in a cornfield going toward Clarkson, Ohio, after Floyd fled East Liverpool, and his body was returned to the town for embalming.
+On October 22, 1934, local police and FBI agents led by Melvin Purvis shot and killed notorious bank robber Pretty Boy Floyd in a cornfield north of town after Floyd fled East Liverpool, and his body was returned to the town for embalming.